Plants vs. Zombies: Replanted: Development

-Replanteds existence was acknowledged in an interview with Janet Robin on the game's 16th anniversary, where she talked about being contacted by Electronic Arts to make a rendition for one of the game's original soundtracks for a remaster of the original game.
-The game was announced at a Nintendo Direct in late July 2025, available for pre-order.
-The game announced a high-quality remaster of the original game, alongside bonus content.
-A "retro Peashooter skin" was additionally given as an incentive for people who pre-ordered the game.
-The game was showcased in PAX West on August 25, 2025, with early gameplay.

-None of the members of the original game's team were contacted or notified about Replanted.
-When a playable build of the game was leaked on October 17, 2025, data miners reportedly found assets that had been upscaled by artificial intelligence (AI), despite the official Twitter account's previous claims that AI was not used during development.
-PopCap would later clarify that the game does not use generative AI.
-Players reported multiple visual, behavioral, and audio bugs.
-Composer of the original game's soundtrack Laura Shigihara criticized the remaster's lack of adaptive music present in the original, questioning why it was not present despite being a modern remaster being held by a larger team.
-Additionally, some of the concept art found in the game was confirmed to be fake by Rich Werner, the original game's graphics artist.
-The outrage from fans resulted in an official response from PopCap acknowledging the issues and a patch update fixing several bugs from the leaked build.
+The existence of a Plants vs. Zombies remaster was revealed in an interview with Janet Robin from The String Revolution, who did a vinyl collaboration with the franchise in 2025 with Iam8bit.
+Robin stated that EA commissioned them to record an acoustic composition of the track "Crazy Dave" to be used for an "anniversary edition" of the game.
+The song would be additionally be a tribute to the song "Bad Guy", which artist Billie Eilish has stated to be somewhat similar to the track.

+Plants vs. Zombies: Replanted was officially announced in a Nintendo Direct presentation in late July 2025.
+As an incentive, people who pre-ordered the game are given an in-game retro-styled skin of the Peashooter.
+Replanted was showcased at PAX West on August 25, 2025.

+A developer diary for Plants vs. Zombies: Replanted was uploaded to YouTube on October 17, 2025.
+The commentary featured general director Nick Reinhart, executive producer Jake Neri, and brand director Matt Townsend.
+A developer panel for the game featuring the three was available during TwitchCon 2025.

+Release

+Plants vs. Zombies: Replanted was released for Nintendo Switch, Nintendo Switch 2, PlayStation 4, PlayStation 5, Xbox One, Xbox Series X and Series S, and personal computers on October 23, 2025, alongside a day-one patch that fixed numerous bugs.

 Reception

+Critical response

-Plants vs. Zombies: Replanted received "generally favorable" reviews from critics, according to review aggregator website Metacritic, and 56% of critics recommend the game according to OpenCritic.
+The versions of Plants vs. Zombies: Replanted for Windows, PlayStation 5, and Nintendo Switch 2 received "generally favorable" reviews from critics, according to review aggregator website Metacritic, while the Xbox Series X version received "mixed or average" reviews.
+According to OpenCritic, 57% of critics recommended it.

 IGNs Alessandro Fillari called it "a good way to get re-acquainted with one of the quirkiest puzzle-strategy games of the 2000s", while acknowledging its questionable decisions.
-Shacknews David Craddock said it was his favourite version of Plants vs. Zombies, stating, "...it packs everything fans loved about the original game, plus lots more." while justifying its $20 price.
+Shacknews David Craddock said it was his favorite version of Plants vs. Zombies, stating, "it packs everything fans loved about the original game, plus lots more" while justifying its price.
 The Verge described Replanted as "a time capsule from a simpler, happier time".
 Kyle Hilliard from Game Informer praised its faithfulness, complimenting the new animations and character designs that did not alter its memorability.

-Final Weapon described the remake as solid, though criticised the lack of certain features and containing bugs that gate it from being excellent.
-Ben Lyons from Gamereactor, who gave a 6/10 rating, stated it is the same game "...as you know and love it", despite believing the price is not justified.
+Noah Hunter for Final Weapon described the remake as solid, though criticized the lack of certain features and containing bugs that gate it from being excellent.
+Ben Lyons from Gamereactor stated Replanted is the same as the original overall, despite believing the price is not justified.